dominicfarr/peap/README.md

 1. Mount your host .aws directory into the container with the run command `docker run -it  -v .:/app -v ~/.aws:/root/.aws peap`
 2. Run your container `docker run -it  -v .:/app`, which will drop you into the bash shell, and follow the aws credentials flow inside your container.
 [If the container is lost or delete you will need to go through this step again when you recreate the container.]

+You can mount your ssh-keys and forward localhost:8000 to container.local:5000, which is the port the flask server runs on `docker run -it -v ~/.ssh/:/root/.ssh -v .:/app -p 8000:5000 peap`

 #### IDE